What Is Business Continuity Management?

 For this reason, regulatory requirements from the government are enacted to protect the rights of customers dealing with your business.
 It is your responsibility to ensure their protection, not just for the sake of your business.

 Data is one of the biggest assets of any company.
 Therefore, preventing data loss is vital to your business continuity management efforts.
-It's no longer optional to protect data, it is a must.
-Therefore, you must regularly update your business continuity plans and disaster recovery strategies.
+It's no longer optional to protect data; it is a must.
+Therefore, you should regularly update your business continuity plans and disaster recovery strategies.
 It will ensure that you have a robust plan for when threats and risks threaten to derail your critical business processes.

 1. Recovery Personnel